whitedavidp/android-unistroke-keyboard/README.md

 6. Included the Gesture Builder apk since that is used to modify the raw resources in this app.
 (Note: this build of Gesture Builder is my own and differs slightly from the one included in the SDK.
 It has a test activity and the match prediction it displays should match that of the keyboard code).

-7. Added Graffiti Return/Enter stroke.
+7. Added Graffiti Return/Enter stroke to the common gesture list.

 8. Changed package id to avoid collisions as suggested here: https://github.com/tmatz/android-unistroke-keyboard/issues/28#issuecomment-3368561049